malleable-systems/malleable.systems/content/pages/mission.md

 personal workflows you create to be owned and used as you see fit.
-If an approach relies on some amount of remote functionality (perhaps to assist with pulling apart an application or service), we must ensure there's a clear path for users to keep those dependencies alive so that their workflows are not disturbed if the remote service were to shut down.
+If an approach relies on some amount of remote functionality (perhaps to assist with pulling apart an application or service), we must ensure there's a clear path for anyone interested to keep those dependencies alive so that their workflows are not disturbed if the remote service were to shut down.

 ### Freely sharable

 _Recombined workflows and experiences must be freely sharable with others.[^2]_

-Malleable system approaches must allow each user to share their creations as they see fit.
+Malleable system approaches must allow each author to share their creations as they see fit.
 For example, it must be possible to share a workflow you've created with a curious friend or coworker by using a transmission channel that does not depend on a centralised service.
 Similarly, you must have the option of